-One session will occur during the summer semester.
+One EVMS session will occur during the fall semester.
 Students will see two patients during the session.
 An average of the scenarios will be calculated for the course grade.
-Additionally, SOAP notes documenting the scenarios will be due at a designated date to the student's clinical faculty.
-Sessions are videotaped for learning purposes and if necessary to verify student documentation of the scenario in the Super SOAP.
+Additionally, SOAP notes documenting the scenarios will be due at a designated date to the student's clinical mentor.